rashmi2800/M1_Motorsearch_utility/1_Requirements/README.md

 # Description
-* Motor search is a mini project that helps to know different types of motors and its specifications which may help user to know more about the motors.
+* Motor Search is a project that organises and maintains motor information based on the demands of user.
+Everyone gets benefit from the system, which allows them to keep track of all of the motors.
+It allows both the administrator and the student to look for the motor they want.

+* The Motor Search project is used to monitor and control information about motors.
+This project is written in C and focuses on fundamental activities such as addition of new motor,Adding the motor applications, specifying the speed of the motor, and price of the motor.
+Which helps user to get better understanding of motor.In this project we can maintain the records of motors.

 ## Reasearch
 There are 12 different types of Motors.